GitFriskies/Onyx-Development/Doorsystem.md

 #### RFID Scrambler

-The RFID scrambler can open any door in 3 seconds.
+The RFID scrambler can open any door with level 0/1/2/3 in 3 seconds.
 This tool is given to all hostile personnel.

 ### Access